pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 #### 3.1.2 Setup

-The code for a wallet setup can be found [here](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/Safe.sol#L82-L117).
-This function can be only called once, and it is usually called along with the deployment as the `initializer` payload.
-We can see the setup performs the following steps:
+The setup process for a Gnosis Safe wallet can be found in the [Safe.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/Safe.sol#L82-L117) contract.
+This setup function, typically part of the initializer payload during deployment, is designed to be called only once.
+It includes the following steps:

 1. Setup owners.
 This is easy to understand, because the wallet would require a list of owners and a minimum number of approvals threshold for approving a transaction.
 2. Setup fallback handler.
 This is used for a wallet for handling non-wallet fallback calls (e.g. ERC721's `onERC721Received`.)
 3. Setup modules.
 It uses a delegate call to external contract for setting up external modules, so care should be taken.
 4. Handle payment.
 This is for repaying a third party for helping setup the wallet.

-Note that fallbacks and modules can be still setup after intialization, so it is not required to set them here.
-We will talk about the specific code used in each step in details in the next section.
+Notably, fallbacks and modules can be configured post-initialization, so it's not mandatory to set them during the setup phase.
+The upcoming section will delve deeper into the specifics of each step.

 ```
 /**